dcarbone/ci-asset-manager/documentation/CONFIGURATION.md

 ### combine_groups

 This will globally turn on or off asset combining.
-Assets are combined on a per-call basis, meaning if you execute:

 For more information on combining, see [here](COMBINING.md).